asjohnston-asf/grfn-web/README.md

 # Sentinel-1 Interferograms

-Sentinel-1 Interferogram (BETA) products are prototype Level 2 [interferometric products](https://asf.alaska.edu/data-sets/derived-data-sets/insar/) produced as part of the [Getting Ready for NISAR](https://earthdata.nasa.gov/learn/articles/tools-and-technology-articles/getting-ready-for-nisar) (GRFN) project using the ARIA Science Data System under development for the NISAR mission.
+Sentinel-1 Interferogram (BETA) products are prototype Level 2 [interferometric products](https://asf.alaska.edu/data-sets/derived-data-sets/insar/) produced as part of the [Getting Ready for NISAR](https://earthdata.nasa.gov/learn/articles/tools-and-technology-articles/getting-ready-for-nisar) (GRFN) project using the ARIA Science Data System under development for the NASA-ISRO Synthetic Aperture Radar (NISAR) mission.
 The creation, discovery, and distribution of these products is to inform the NISAR mission team of possible cloud-based processing and data-management solutions.
 As such, these prototype products are not part of the ASF long-term archive, and may become unavailable at any time as new SAR interferometric processing and delivery methods are explored.

 ## Products